PixelsCamp/docs/N00BS.md

 * Small Towel
 * Big Towel (if you plan to shower on the venue)
 * Toothbrush + toothpaste
-* XX chromosome specific products if needed
+* Other specific products you might need

 Avoid bringing: